Direct answer

 It is not legal advice, tax advice, accounting advice, investment advice, therapy, or a substitute for proper board process.
 Those boundaries matter.
 If the primary question belongs to a lawyer, accountant, banker, therapist, or operator, go there first.

-Private advisory is useful when those lanes exist but do not settle the decision.
+Private advisory is useful when those lanes exist but do not settle the business problem.
 A lawyer can tell you what the agreement permits.
 An accountant can show what the numbers say.
 A banker can explain the market.
 A coach can work on the person.
-The advisor sits with the principal and asks what decision the evidence is actually asking them to make.
+The advisor asks what problem the evidence is actually asking the owner to solve.

-On the ground, that distinction saves months.
-It stops a founder from turning a structural question into a staffing project.
+On the ground, that distinction saves attention.
+It stops an owner from turning a structural question into a staffing project.
 It stops a board from hiding a governance conflict inside a strategy review.
 It stops a capital decision from becoming a vanity test.

 Sometimes the output is a yes.
 Sometimes it is a no. Sometimes it is the uncomfortable discovery that the original question was built to avoid a harder one.